Don’t Fall Victim to the Dirty Dozen Tax Scams!June 25, 2020

 Phishing tops the IRS’ “Dirty Dozen” Tax Scams list.
 Taxpayers should also watch out for phone scams, phony charities and more.

-The Internal Revenue Service’s (IRS) “Dirty Dozen Tax Scams” list hasn’t changed from 2019, but it’s just as important to stay vigilant against scams this filing season.
-Remember--contrary to popular belief, the most successful hacks aren’t a product of state of the art technology – just bad guys preying on the less informed and vulnerable.
+The Internal Revenue Service’s (IRS) “Dirty Dozen Tax Scams” has just been updated for 2020 and you’ll want to pay attention to some new scams that relate specifically to recent events.
+Remember--contrary to popular belief, the most successful hacks aren’t a product of state of the art technology – just bad guys preying on the less informed and vulnerable, especially during times of uncertainty.
 The IRS compiles this list every tax season to remind taxpayers to remain vigilant against illegal tax schemes (many of which peak during filing season).
 Here’s how you can protect yourself.

 - Phone scams- Did you receive a threatening phone call from the “IRS” asking you to pay an overdue tax bill through a wire transfer or prepaid debit card?
 This is a scam!
 The IRS will never call you without first sending a bill through the mail.
 They will also never request an immediate payment without allowing you to question it, require that you pay in a certain manner, and of course they would never threaten you with arrest, deportation, etc.

 - Social media scams- Events like COVID-19 allow fraudsters to trick people into sharing information.
 Bear in mind that because social media enables anyone to share information with anyone else on the Internet, there is a chance that scammers will gain access to that information and use it for a variety of scams.
 Watch out for messages on Facebook (including those that appear to be coming from a close friend or family member) that include suspicious links…if it seems fishy, it probably is!